-Bad Boy spread their buttery Hitmen-produced sound across the world, cultivating a lifestyle aesthetic that spread beyond the borders of pop music as their (mostly) young fans tried to emulate Puff and company’s lavish taste in expensive clothes, cars, and cocktails.
-While some people saw the glam videos and records as preaching materialism, in 1997, Puffy Daddy and producer Stevie J (yes, that Stevie J) decided to balance that message with the creation of the label’s first gospel album Thank You.
+Bad Boy spread its buttery Hitmen-produced sound across the world, cultivating a lifestyle aesthetic that spread beyond the borders of pop music as their (mostly) young fans tried to emulate Puff and company’s lavish taste in expensive clothes, cars and cocktails.
+Though some people saw the glam videos and records as preaching materialism, in 1997, Puffy Daddy and producer Stevie J (yes, that Stevie J) decided to balance that message with the creation of the label’s first gospel album, Thank You.

 “You” – Bad Boy Family

-Originally scheduled to drop in the summer of 1997, after the sudden murder of B.I.G. on March 9, 1997, and the launch of the best-selling No Way Out (Puff Daddy & the Family) album and tour, Thank You was shelved indefinitely.
-In 2001, Bad Boy revisited the project and removed former label artists The LOX and Tanya Blount, replacing them with Thelma Guyton and Joe, however that version of Thank You also was shelved.
-Although never officially released, many of the tracks slanted for Thank You, including the collabo first single “You,” was released in some form on other projects.
+Originally scheduled to drop in the summer of 1997, after the murder of B.I.G. on March 9, 1997, and the launch of the best-selling No Way Out (Puff Daddy & the Family) album and tour, Thank You was shelved indefinitely.
+In 2001, Bad Boy revisited the project and removed former label artists The LOX and Tanya Blount, replacing them with Thelma Guyton and Joe; that version of Thank You also was shelved.
+Although never officially released, many of the tracks slated for Thank You, including the collabo first single “You,” were released in some form on other projects.

 “I Know Now” – Brandy